-If at all possible be there at park opening.
+If at all possible be there at the park opening.
 In the first hour of the park, you can probably pack in 3-4 rides right off the bat with very little queuing.
-In the next hour that is reduced to 1-2 and getting worse as the day goes on.
+In the next hour that is reduced to 1-2 and gets worse as the day goes on.

-Getting 3-4 of the top rides out of the way early on really does make a big dint into getting through everything in one day.
+Getting 3-4 of the top rides out of the way early on really does make a big dent into getting through everything in one day.

 NOTE – The Lower lot Rides only open an hour after the rest of the park so don’t try and head there first as you will be missing out on the early bird worms!
 We suggest the Simpsons Ride or Harry Potter and the Forbidden Journey.

 Pre-Booked tickets are entitled to 30 minutes early entry at the minute.
 This only gets you into the Wizarding World of Harry Potter.
 But it can mean you can ride both Harry Potter rides before the majority of the crowds are even at the park.

 The Flipside is the majority of tickets are pre-booked so there will still be a good number of people, but get there 10-15 mins before the Early entry time and head straight for Harry Potter and you should walk pretty much straight on.

 10 – Single Rider is Awesome

 It really is.
 Not available on every ride but when it is you can save hours of queuing.
 We actually don’t like promoting it too much as if everyone knew how good it was it would lose it impacts a little.

 At times it can be as good as a walk-on.
 You simply walk straight to the front, past the regular queue, past the Express line, and straight onto the ride.
 And it’s free.